Bob Beamon: 1968 Summer Olympics

-Beamon landed his jump near the far end of the sand pit, but the optical device which had been installed to measure jump distances was not designed to measure a jump of such length.
-This forced the officials to measure the jump manually, which added to the jump's aura.

-Beamon's world-record jump was named by Sports Illustrated magazine as one of the five greatest sports moments of the 20th century.

 Later life

 Shortly after the Mexico City Olympics, Beamon was drafted by the Phoenix Suns in the 15th round of the 1969 NBA draft but never played in an NBA game.

-In 1972 he graduated from Adelphi University with a degree in sociology.
+In 1972, he graduated from Adelphi University with a degree in sociology.

+In 1977, Beamon became a track coach at U.S. International University (since a 2001 merger Alliant International University) in San Diego.

-Beamon has worked in a variety of roles to promote youth athleticism, including collaborations with former California governor Arnold Schwarzenegger and Beamon's work at the athletic programs of several universities.
+Beamon has worked in various roles to promote youth athleticism, including collaborations with former California governor Arnold Schwarzenegger and Beamon's work at the athletic programs of several universities.
 He is a graphic artist with work exhibited by the Art of the Olympians (AOTO), and was the former chief executive of the Art of the Olympians Museum in Fort Myers, Florida.

-1977 Beamon became a track coach at Alliant International University (formerly known as U.S. International University) in San Diego.
+In 2024, Beamon played percussion on a hip-hop jazz recording.

+He is also a Global Ambassador for Special Olympics International.

 Honors

-Beamon is in the National Track and Field Hall of Fame, and when the United States Olympic Hall of Fame started to induct athletes in 1983, Beamon was one of the first inductees.
+Beamon is in the National Track and Field Hall of Fame.
+When the United States Olympic Hall of Fame started to induct athletes in 1983, Beamon was one of the first inductees.
 There is a Bob Beamon Street in El Paso, Texas.